Finding Your Way in Shikoku

 Pilgrims walk at different paces.
 Many do the whole thing slowly.
 There is nothing wrong with taking your time, and you should try not to race others.

-As someone who is small-framed and was not accustomed to trekking, I was only able to realize my comfortable pace about a week into the pilgrimage.
+As someone who was not accustomed to trekking, I was only able to realize my comfortable pace about a week into the pilgrimage.
 As I started paying close attention to time and the distances I’d walked, my body developed a natural clock – I was able to tell approximately how much time had passed without looking at maps or my wristwatch!

 When considering pace and making an itinerary, it is important to keep in mind that temple opening hours are from 7am to 5pm.
 This means that however you plan your days, you should aim to arrive at the last temple by 5pm.